syndesisio/syndesis.io/content/docs/connectors.md

 7. After careful review and successful local testing, [create a pull request](https://syndesis.io/community/contributing/#submitting-a-pull-request).

-8. After your updates are merged to Syndesis `master`, test your connector in the [Syndesis staging environment](https://syndesis-staging.b6ff.rh-idev.openshiftapps.com.).
+8. After your updates are merged to Syndesis `master`, open an incognito browser window and test your connector in the [Syndesis staging environment](https://syndesis-staging.b6ff.rh-idev.openshiftapps.com.).
 Syndesis uses CircleCI pipelines to keep its staging environment up to date.

 ### Verifying connections that are created from a connector
 Using a connector to create a connection typically requires a request that contains specific user credentials and that goes to an external system.
 Syndesis provides a feature for validating the configuration of this kind of connection directly from the user interface.
 Several development tasks are required to implement connection validation from the user interface.